At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

 - Dean decides on the pre-examiners.

 - Amanuensis delivers the decision and pdf-manuscript to the pre-examiners.
-The paper copies of the manuscript will be asked from the author of doctoral dissertation if need to be.
+The paper copies of the manuscript will be asked from the author of doctoral dissertation if needed.

-- Doctoral student is not permitted to be in contact with the pre-examiners during this process.
+- Doctoral candidate is not permitted to be in contact with the pre-examiners during this process.